Healthcare Services and Programs

 works by altering brain chemicals to reverse symptoms and provide

 rapid improvement of certain mental illnesses.
-It is thought ECT
+It is thought that ECT

-causes areas of the brain that control emotions and thoughts to
+causes areas of the brain responsible for controlling emotions and thoughts to

-return to a more stable condition.
-It often works when other
+return to a more stable condition, and it often works when other

 treatments are unsuccessful.